JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Query-Processors.md

 ## Remote Query Processor

-The Remote Query Processor is used to farm out queries to a remote SPARQL endpoint, it can be configured to use any endpoint configurable as described on [[UserGuide/Configuration/SPARQL Endpoints|Configuration API - SPARQL Endpoints]].
+The Remote Query Processor is used to farm out queries to a remote SPARQL endpoint, it can be configured to use any endpoint configurable as described on [[Configuration API - SPARQL Endpoints|UserGuide-Configuration-SPARQL-Endpoints]].

 ```turtle